geo2a/students-big-brother/readme.md

 # Students Big Brother

 Some logo here

 [![Build Status](https://travis-ci.org/geo2a/sbb-travis-test.svg?branch=master)](https://travis-ci.org/geo2a/sbb-travis-test)

 ## Description

 A web service to help teacher in battle with students shyness in programming classroom.

 ## Developer's tutorial

 The system consists of two main parts: web server and client daemons

 ### DB initialization

 Let's assume you have clear installation of postgresql.

-First of all, login as postgre user
+First of all, login as postgres user

 ```
 sudo -u postgres psql postgres